winstonford/docker-beaglebone-resinio-mountup/README.md

 ```

-### Notes
+## Notes

+### Mounting to /data versus /media

+In my tests, when mounted to /data 'Purge' does not delete data on the sd card.

+Also, when mounted to the /data dir, the data is persistent across apps.

+#### Naming

 The onboard memory and the sdcard are both named dynamically on boot.
-So mmcblk06 is short for: multimedia card block zero partition 6.
+So I believe mmcblk06 is short for: multimedia card block zero partition 6.

 If you boot with out an sd card, and do df -h you will see